max-stack/MWP-SS-Metrics/README.md

 ## Parameters

 **Run_Metrics Class** - To create an instance of the **Run_Metrics** class, there is one forced parameter "language" and six optional parameters.
 Each is detailed below.
-The first four are split into Graph2Tree solvability and SAUSolver solvability, using both models separately to make the evaluation.
-More detail on the metrics can be found in the report "Evaluating Math Word Problem Generation Techniques".

 - **language** - specifies the language to use.
 Two letters should be used such as "en" or "zh", as specified by NLTK documentation.
 - **task_type** - used to specify the type of equations, either "single_equation" or "multi_equation".
 Default value is "single_equation".